tmpfs/trucks/doc/readme/compiler.md

 The compiler executes the following phases:

 * `load`: Load all source HTML files given with the `files` option and resolve the HTML imports.
-* `parse`: Parse the imported files resolving inline and external styles and javascript and inline template elements.
+* `parse`: Parse the imported files resolving styles, javascript and template elements.
 * `transform`: Transform the imported component files compiling `<template>` elements to javascript.
 * `generate`: Convert the transformed components to css and javascript strings.
 * `write`: Write the generated styles and javascript to files.